Queen Bee Size – Are Bigger Queens Better?

 How Big is a Queen Bee?

-A queen bee is around 20-25mm in size.
-This may not sound very large but it is about double the size of workers.
-The majority of the queen size is due to her reproductive organs in the abdomen.
+A queen bee is around 20-25 mm in length.
+This may not sound very large but it is about double the size of worker bees.

-With most swarms the old queen leaves with the swarm to start a new home in a different location.
-Queen cells will be left behind so the mother colony will have what it needs to get a new queen mated and in place.
+In most swarming situations the old queen leaves with the swarm to start a new home in a different location.
+Queen cells are left behind containing developing virgin queen.

-Queen cells are built by the female worker bees.
-These large peanut shaped cells hang down from the surface of the honeycomb.
+Built by female worker bees, these large peanut shaped cells hang down from the surface of the honeycomb.

 Sometimes, you will see them along the bottom of a frame of comb.
 This is especially true for a colony planning to swarm.

-If the hive has a low population of workers or sick and unhealthy bees, the queen cells will be fewer.
+If the hive has a low population of workers or sick and unhealthy bees, the queen cells will be fewer and smaller.

 With fewer worker bees to build cells and feed brood, the developing queen inside may be inferior.
 She may never reach the size or potential that a good diet could have provided.

 In general, large nicely mottled queen cells are preferred over small smooth cells.
-The queen candidate in the large well-fed cells is more likely to grow to a good size and be productive.
+The candidate in the large well-fed cells is more likely to grow to a good size queen bee that lives a longer productive life.

 Why is the queen bee so much larger than the other bees in the hive?
 It sure seems that she would be a great worker capable of bringing in lots of nectar and pollen for the family.